yuanshunning/pickit-docs/docs/documentation/region-of-interest/advanced-region-of-interest-filters.rst

 Advanced ROI filters
 ====================

+There are a number of advanced Region of Interest filters used for excluding points \ **inside the ROI box**.

 -  `Flat/curved region filter <#flat-curved>`__
 -  `Dynamic Box-based ROI filter <#dynamic>`__
 -  `Point-based ROI filter <#point-based>`__